NormanTUD/OmniOpt/README.md

 ## Install from pypi

-This may not use the bleeding-edge version, but if you get the version from here it means, the test suite has completety tested it properly.
+This may not use the bleeding-edge version, but if you get the version from here it means, the test suite has completely tested it properly.

 ```command
 pip3 install omniopt2